2uncle-code/easyRoute/README.md

 # express-easy-router
-More easy and flexible router for node express.
+Group express routes,Create express routes By file path,Import express controllers and models,make your routes more easy and flexible.